github-aws-runners/terraform-aws-github-runner/tests/ministack/README.md

 pinned `mockserver/mockserver` container initialized from `github-api-expectations.json`; the test uses MockServer's verification API to confirm the expected GitHub API calls.
-It also checks the webhook, dispatcher, and scale-up Lambda log groups for the smoke job ID.
+It also checks the webhook, dispatcher, and scale-up Lambda log groups for the smoke job ID, then confirms that the MiniStack EC2 API reports an active runner instance created by scale-up.

 Build the two real Lambda distributions, start MiniStack, and run: